 The College of Psychology offers the professional community a series of continuing education programs each year, featuring nationally recognized speakers.
-Constantly seeking the expert knowledge of the center's faculty and other leading professionals within the field, these courses offer the latest information in psychology and mental health in both a practical lecture and hands-on format.
+Constantly seeking the expert knowledge of the center's faculty and other leading professionals within the field, these courses offer the latest information in psychology and mental health in both a practical lecture and handson format.
 Workshops are specifically designed to meet the needs of postgraduate professionals in the field.

+Psychologists

 Nova Southeastern University's College of Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Nova Southeastern University's College of Psychology maintains responsibility for this program and its content.

-Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
-Provider #BAP 330 - exp.
-03/31/2015.
-Nova Southeastern University's College of Psychology.
-Provider #SCE 11 - exp.
-11/30/2015.
+• Clinical social workers, mental health counselors, and marriage and family therapists Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
+Provider # BAP 330 - exp.
+03/31/2017

+• School psychologists

+Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Medical Therapies/Psychology, Office of School Psychology.
+Provider # SCE 11 - exp.11/30/2017.

 Nova Southeastern University's College of Psychology is approved by the National Association of School Psychologists to provide continuing education for school psychologists.
 Nova Southeastern University maintains responsibility for the program.
+Provider number 1024.

-Provider #1024.
-Nova Southeastern University's College of Psychology is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
-The ACEP solely is responsible for all aspects of the program.
-Provider #4548, exp.
-04/30/2015.
+Nova Southeastern University's College of Psychology has been approved by NBCC as an Approved Continuing Education Provider, ACEP No.4548.
+Programs that do not qualify for NBCC credit are clearly identified.
+Nova Southeastern University's College of Psychology is solely responsible for all aspects of the programs